-To prevent your relationship with Rapé from becoming a dependency, it is a good warning to follow some guidelines to maintain the sacredness of rapé:
+To prevent the relationship with Rapé from becoming a dependency, some guidelines must be followed to maintain the sacredness of snuff:

-To receive this ancient medicine, we will try to be receptive and focusing a beautiful prayer or positive intention.
+To receive this ancient medicine, try to be receptive, quiet and focusing on a beautiful prayer or positive intention.

-The atmosphere and setting greatly influence the shooting experience.
-The ideal place to take rapé is in nature, or in a sacred and quiet space, with songs or music of suitable vibration.
-This allows you to experience in depth the effect of Rapé and access a contemplative state.
+The environment and setting greatly influence the shooting experience.
+The ideal place to take Rapéf is in nature, or in a quiet space, which allows you to experience the effect of Rapé in depth and access a contemplative state.

-Avoid taking rapé in inappropriate places: bus stops, in commercial areas, spaces with people who are not related to spiritual activity, or where you can be interrupted by someone who does not understand what you are doing and its meaning.
+You should avoid taking Rapé in inappropriate places: bus stops, in commercial areas, spaces with people who are not related to spiritual activity, or where you may be interrupted by someone who does not understand what you are doing and its meaning.

-You should avoid applying Rapé in public (who does not know this practice).
-According to the Huni Kuin, the person who applies can receive negative energy from the observer, since when they do not understand it, they see in the taking a vice instead of a sacred medicine.
+You should avoid applying Rapé in public (who are not aware of this practice).
+According to the Huni Kuin, the person who applies it can receive negative energy from the observer, since not understanding it, he sees the intake as a vice instead of a sacred medicine.

-Rapé is a sacred medicine, a powerful spirit of the forest that must be treated as such.
-It is a very strong medicine that can bring good or bad depending on its use.
+Rapé is an indigenous medicine, it contains a powerful spirit that must be treated as such, since it can bring good or evil depending on its use.

-As with any type of master plant, rapé can be abused and consumed in less sacred and more recreational ways.
-Abuse (misuse) of rapé can damage your sinuses, creating sinus problems and damage to your respiratory system.
+As with any type of master plant, Rapé can be abused and consumed in less sacred and more recreational ways.
+Abuse (misuse) of Rapé could damage the sinuses, creating sinus problems and damage to the respiratory system.

 Rapé is not taken every moment.
 For those who study it, it is recommended to take it in the morning, on an empty stomach, at the end of the afternoon, after work and at night, before going to sleep, to bring good dreams and have a peaceful night.
 In rituals it can be taken several times depending on the need.
 It is also advisable to take breaks for a few days.

-Taking Rapé in the sun is not recommended, especially when the sun is more intense.
+It is not recommended to take Rapé under the sun, especially when the Sun is more intense.

-Take only Rapé from whom you know and trust.
-Avoid taking Rapé from unknown provenance.
+Only take Rapé from those you know and trust.
+Avoid taking Rapé of unknown origin.

 -To receive the medicine we must be receptive, and in inner stillness.

--At the moment of being projected, the breath is held, closing the glottis as if we were going to submerge ourselves under water, in order to prevent the rapé from going down the throat and bronchi.
+-At the moment of being projected, the breath is held, closing the glottis, as when submerged under water, in order to prevent the Rapé from going down into the throat and bronchi.

--Immediately after being projected, we will breathe through the mouth, refraining from breathing through the nose for a few seconds, in order to prevent the rapé from going down in the form of powder through the respiratory tract.
+-Immediately after being projected, one should breathe through the mouth, refraining from breathing through the nose for a few seconds, in order to prevent the Rapé from going down the respiratory tract in the form of dust.

--It is a good idea to have a bottle of water and paper close by to blow your nose when necessary (Wait at least a few minutes after being projected).
-If you think you are going to be thirsty, better drink water before taking rapé.
+-It is a good idea to have a bottle of water and paper ready nearby to blow your nose when necessary (Wait at least a few minutes after being blown).
+If you are going to be thirsty, it is better to drink water before taking it.

--Don’t eat immediately before taking rapé, because if the medicine is strong, it can “turn” the stomach and even cause vomiting.
-If you think the medicine can make you vomit, have a place where it is easy to access.
+-You should not eat immediately before taking Rapé, since if the medicine is strong, it can “stir” the stomach and cause vomiting.

--Make sure, as far as possible, that no one interrupts your contemplative moment, in which you will be especially sensitive.
+-You should ensure, as far as possible, that other people do not interrupt the contemplative moment, in which you are especially sensitive.

 Projectors: Tepi and Kuripé

-The rapé is projected by a tool called Tepi or Kuripé by blowing (it is never snorted or inhaled).
+The rapé is projected by means of a utensil called Tepi or Kuripé by blowing (it is never snorted or inhaled).

 Rapé applicators are sacred shamanic tools that consist of a tube usually made of bamboo or bone.
 There are two kinds of projectors, one for personal use and one for blowing rapé to another person:

-The “Kuripe” or autoprojector, is a small V-shaped tube that connects the mouth with the nostril, and serves to take snuff individually.
+The “Kuripe” or autoprojector, is a small V-shaped tube that connects the mouth with the nostril, and serves to take Rapé individually.

-The “Tepi” is a longer tube, with which another person blows or projects the snuff to the receiver.
+The “Tepi” is a longer tube, with which another person blows or projects the Rapé to the receiver.